 - Represented businessman in criminal investigation that resulted in the investigation being terminated and four prosecutors resigning.

-- Represented U.S. Senator Ted Stevens in criminal trial.
+- Defended U.S. Senator Ted Stevens in criminal trial.
 Case dismissed based on government concealment of evidence favorable to the defense.

 - Has represented college students accused of sexual assault including acquittal in jury trial for the only case tried and assisting in the criminal defense of the captain of the Duke Lacrosse team in what is now known as the Duke Lacrosse case.
 Subsequently represented two of the falsely accused student athletes against former District Attorney, a private DNA lab, and other defendants.